 Windsor Certified Farmers Market: Windsor Town Green, 701 McClelland, Windsor.
 Open Sundays 10 am to 1 pm

-Farmers markets are following strict hygiene and social distancing rules in compliance with the newest shelter-in-place orders.
+Farmers' markets are following careful hygiene and social distancing rules.
 Some examples include having multiple hand sanitizing sections at each booth plus glove requirements, requiring different vendor staff to handle money and food, taping off booths so customer cannot enter, indicating with chalk on how to stand in line 6 feet apart, not allowing customers to pick out produce by hand, and no longer allowing prepared food vendors to prepare at market, instead requiring preportioned food packaged at specific commissaries, among other protocols.

 To help keep farmers markets a safe place for farmers and customers alike and keep them open, please follow these simple rules (adapted courtesy of the Healdsburg Farmers Market).
 Remember, facial coverings are mandated by the County of Sonoma!
 Sorry, despite the social culture of markets in normal times, no socializing is allowed for now!
 If you see a friend, even at a distance, please do not have a conversation within the confines of the market so that the flow of traffic can keep moving at a safe pace.
 Thank you!

 - Please wear a facial covering.

 - While vendors love to see you, it’s best to “get in and get out.”